 Claudian Improvements

-Over the centuries the site of the Circus Maximus remaind prone to flooding when during the reign of Emperor Claudius some kind of antiflooding embankments were installed.
-Around the same time further improvements were made to the Circus Maximus, including the addition of an obelisk from Egypt.
+Over the centuries the site of the Circus Maximus remaind prone to flooding when during the reign of emperor Claudius some kind of antiflooding embankments were installed.
+Around the same time further improvements were made to the Circus Maximus, including the addition of an obelisk (Flaminio Obelisk, also called the Obelisk of Augustus) from ancient Egypt.

 circa 90 CE